alxp12/golangcode-site/content/posts/2019-10-25-get-the-request-ip-addr.md

 meta_image: 2019/get-ip-addr.png
 ---

 This post demonstrates how to get the IP address of incoming HTTP requests in Go.
-As a function, it attempts to use the `X-FORWARDED-FOR` header for code behind proxies and load balancers (such as on hosts like Heroku) while falling back to the `RemoteAddr` if the header isn't found.
+As a function, it attempts to use the `X-FORWARDED-FOR` http header for code behind proxies and load balancers (such as on hosts like Heroku) while falling back to the `RemoteAddr` if the header isn't found.

 Just as an example, we created an echo server (of sorts) below to reply to incoming requests with the requesting ip address in json form.